research-ag/motoko-build-template/README.md

 ### dfx

-The deployer and developer need `dfx`.
+The deployer and developer need `dfx`, the verifier does _not_.
 The deployer uses `dfx` for its deployment commands, not for building.
 The developer uses `dfx` normally as in the usual development cycle.

 ### Non-requirements

-Notably, the verifier does not need dfx, moc or mops installed.
+Notably, the verifier does _not_ need dfx, moc or mops installed.
 Everything needed is contained in the docker image.
 Similarly, the deployer does not need moc or mops.

-## Usage
+## Usage by verifier

-### Verifier

 Clone the canister repo: